stevegallery/stevesequencer/README.md

 > Open this page at [https://stevegallery.github.io/stevesequencer/](https://stevegallery.github.io/stevesequencer/)

+## How to set up the stevesequencer on your microbit
+* download the .hex file for this project
+* connect your microbit to your compurt
+* drag and drop the .hex file onto your microbit that has appears as a drive
+* connect the wires from headphones to pin #1 and ground.

+## How to use the stevesequencer
+* press the right burron to select a song
+* press the first button to start the cong

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.